 The National Curriculum states that “a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.”

-At Barrs Court Primary School we aim to teach history in a stimulating and interesting way.
-Children have the opportunity to explore and understand the life of people who lived in the past and the impact that has had on both today’s society and their own personal lives.
+Our intent at Barrs Court Primary School is to teach history in a stimulating and interesting way, allowing pupils to develop a love of the subject and curiosity of how past events affect present day living.
+Through engaging cross-curricular topics, children have the opportunity to investigate and understand the life of significant people who lived in the past and the impact that major historical events have had in shaping today’s society and our own personal lives.

 In Foundation Stage 2, children have the opportunity to talk about past and present events in their own lives and the lives of their family members.
 Children are encouraged to talk about and discuss differences between themselves and others in the community.
 They celebrate their cultural differences and enjoy finding out about other people’s traditions.

-allowing them to visualise the passing of time.
-This shows them how some aspects of history studied were happening at similar times in different places around the world.
+Developing an understanding of chronology, allowing them to visualise the passing of time and showing them how some aspects of history were happening at similar times in different places around the world.